Direct Estimation of Appearance Models for Segmentation: Numerical Experiments

 \subsection{Synthetic Data}

-We first illustrate the result of series of experiments using synthetic data.
-To generate the synthetic data we used the ground truth segmentations in Figure~\ref{fig:gts} together with pairs of images defined as follows: \begin{itemize} \item IID: we used 50 pairs of random appearance models.
-For each appearance model we generate a $320 \times 320$ image where the pixel values are independent samples from the corresponding distribution. \item Brodatz: we selected all possible pairings from the Brodatz textures \cite{brodatz1966textures} depicted in Figure \ref{fig:brodatz_patt}.
-We resized each image to be $320 \times 320$ pixels and applied a Gaussian filter with $\sigma = 1$ to remove artifacts. \end{itemize} For each pair of images defined above we use the four ground truth segmentation masks in Figure~\ref{fig:gts} to generate four images with two regions each.
-Figure~\ref{fig:syntheticdata} shows an example of the four images generated using two different Brodatz patterns.
+We first illustrate the results of a series of experiments with synthetic data.
+To generate the synthetic data we used the segmentations masks in Figure~\ref{fig:gts} together with pairs of images defined as follows: \begin{itemize} \item IID: we used 50 pairs of random appearance models to generate pairs of images.
+For each appearance model we generate a $320 \times 320$ image where the pixel values are independent samples from the corresponding distribution.

+\item Brodatz: we selected all possible pairings of images from the Brodatz textures \cite{brodatz1966textures} shown in Figure~\ref{fig:brodatz_patt}.
+We resized the images to be $320 \times 320$ pixels and added uniform IID noise to the pixels to to remove quantization artifacts. \end{itemize} For each pair of images defined above we use the segmentation masks in Figure~\ref{fig:gts} to generate graylevel images with two regions.

+Given a pair of images $(A,B)$ and a binary segmentation mask $M$ we generate a graylevel image $I$ with $I(x) = A(x)M(x)+B(x)(1-M(x))$.
+Figure~\ref{fig:syntheticdata} shows the images generated using two Brodatz patterns.

-\subsection{Evaluating the effect of $\rho$}
+\subsection{Evaluating the effect of $r$}

+In our experiments we set $r = \rho \sqrt{\Omega}$ where $\rho$ is a parameter set by the user.
+This makes the distance $r$ adaptive to the image resolution.

-In Figure \ref{fig:example_estimation_rs} we show the performance of our methods when estimating appearance models using various values of $\rho$ with the synthetic data defined by the ground truth segmentations GT1 and GT2 (Figure \ref{fig:gts}).
+In Figure~\ref{fig:example_estimation_rs} we evaluate the quality of the appearance models estimated by our methods using different values of $\rho$ on the synthetic data defined by the ground truth segmentations GT1 and GT2 (Figure \ref{fig:gts}).
+For these experiments we set $w_0$, $w_1$ and $\epsilon$ using the ground truth values defined by the corresponding segmentation masks.

 Both of our algorithms almost perfectly recover the underlying appearance models for images where the pixels in each region are IID.
 In this case the methods work well over the whole range of values of $\rho$ tested.
 This is expected since these images strictly follow both Assumption \ref{as:homogeneity} and Assumption \ref{as:independence} and, therefore, provide the optimal setting for our algorithms.